-Now use evidence from the text to answer the following questions.
-1. What, in the introduction to the text, suggests that we don't know precisely when Amelia Earhart died.
-It gives the date, not of her death, but of her disappearance.
-2. Amelia wasn't impressed when she first had a close-up view of an aeroplane.
+What, in the introduction to the text, suggests that we don't know precisely when Amelia Earhart died.
+Amelia wasn't impressed when she first had a close-up view of an aeroplane.
 How do we know?
-She describes it as a thing of rusty wire and wood and not at all interesting.
-3. What experience, described by Amelia, tells you that, even as a child, she was brave and not easily scared?
-She spent her time climbing trees, riding imaginary horses and hunting.
-4. Why might her grandmother have disapproved of Amelia spending so much of her time outdoors?
-It was 'common in those days' to expect girls to behave one way, boys another.
-5. How do we know Amelia had trouble making friends at school?
-She was described as 'the girl in brown who walks alone'.
-6. What phrase tells you that her second Atlantic crossing was done on her own? ' completely single-handed'.
-7. Why would the local people in Ireland be so excited about Amelia landing there?
-At the time, even a car was a novelty.
-8. What made flying so difficult on the last leg of the round-the-world flight?
-They flew into rain and heavy cloud and lost radio contact at a time when their fuel was running low.
+What experience, described by Amelia, tells you that, even as a child, she was brave and not easily scared?
+Why might her grandmother have disapproved of Amelia spending so much of her time outdoors?
+How do we know Amelia had trouble making friends at school?
+What phrase tells you that her second Atlantic crossing was done on her own?
+Why would the local people in Ireland be so excited about Amelia landing there?
+What made flying so difficult on the last leg of the round-the-world flight?